Open to Pitzer students only.

 Students must first apply through Pitzer’s Office of Study Abroad and International Programs.
 If accepted by Pitzer, students will then be asked to complete the Haifa application.

 Fall program: Early August to early January.
 Note: Students will take Intensive Hebrew Ulpan or Intensive Arabic from early August to late August.
 The actual semester program runs from mid October to early January.Spring program: Late January to early June – Intensive Hebrew Ulpan or Intensive Arabic winter program runs late January to mid February.
 Semester program runs late February to early June.

-Pre-semester Intensive Hebrew Ulpan or Intensive Arabic, the minimum full-time course-load during the regular semester, and the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.
+Pre-semester Intensive Hebrew Ulpan or Intensive Arabic, and the minimum full-time course-load equivalent to four PItzer course credits during the regular semester, and the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.